xinzhan/core-services.en/help/interface/admin-getting-started/admin-tool-experience-cloud.md

 # View Experience Cloud users and policies in the Admin Tool

 Administrators can view a sortable and filterable list of all Experience Cloud users and policies with details in the Admin Tool.
 User details include a user’s product access, roles, and last accessed information.
-Policy details include a policy's (product profile) user, group, developer, integration and admin list, as well as detailed permission and resource information for the policy. (**Note:** User and product management is configured in the [Admin Console](admin-getting-started.md).)
+Policy details include a policy's (product profile) user, group, developer, integration and admin list, as well as detailed permission and resource information for the policy.

+>[!NOTE]
+>
+>User and product management is configured in the [Admin Console](admin-getting-started.md).

 1. Log in to `https://experience.adobe.com/.`

    ![](assets/admin-tool.png)

-1. From the Experience Cloud Home, click **[!UICONTROL Admin Tool.]**
+1. Under [!UICONTROL Quick Access], click **[!UICONTROL Admin Tool.]**

     (Alternatively, in the home page URL you can replace _home_ with _admin._)